Skip to main content

 Sec.
 2-1361.
 Freedom of Information Act Request Library.

-(a) All requests for public records made pursuant to the Virginia Freedom of Information Act (Code of Virginia, §2.2-3700 et seq.) that meet the guidelines of a published rubric approved by the Chief Administrative Officer shall be made available to the FOIA Manager.
-The FOIA Manager shall ensure that all requests for public records meeting the guidelines of the approved rubric, including requests made of the City Council, Mayor, city departments, and city boards and commissions, are published on the city’s website via a Freedom of Information Act Request Library.
+(a) All requests for public records made pursuant to the Virginia Freedom of Information Act (Code of Virginia, §2.2-3700 et seq.) that meet the guidelines of [a published rubric by the Chief Administrative Officer] the Library Notice shall be made available to the FOIA Manager.
+The FOIA Manager shall ensure that all requests for public records meeting the guidelines of the [approved rubric] Library Notice, including requests made of the City Council, Mayor, city departments, and city boards and commissions, are published on the city’s website via a Freedom of Information Act Request Library.

-(b) The Freedom of Information Act Request Library shall include the following for each request meeting the guidelines of the approved rubric:
+(b) The Freedom of Information Act Request Library shall include the following for each request meeting the guidelines of the [approved rubric] Library Notice:

 (1) The receival date for each request;